 describe how to build a simulation network that contains sidewalks,

 When performing pedestrian routing, the router distinguishes between networks that contain walkingareas and those which do not.
 In the former, pedestrians may only cross a street whenever there is a pedestrian crossing.
 In the latter they may "jump" between any two edges which allow pedestrians at an intersection.

-Allmost all of the methods described below can be used for building a pedestrian network either based on an existing .net.xml file or while doing the initial import (i.e. from OSM).
-The exception is #Type-base_generation which can only be done during import.
+Almost all of the methods described below can be used for building a pedestrian network either based on an existing .net.xml file or while doing the initial import (i.e. from OSM).
+The exception is type based generation which can only be done during import.

 Generating a network with sidewalks#